scorpion6912/devops-CPE/README.md

           tags: ${{secrets.DOCKERHUB_USERNAME}}/tp2-devops-http-front:latest
           push: ${{ github.ref == 'refs/heads/master' }}
 ```

+In this code, we specify each step to push our containers in dockerhub to have a continuous deployement.
+Of course this is only possible if our tests passed.
+After the login, we push each image independently using our secrets keys defined before.

 After pushing, we can see that everithing is ok !
 ![alt text](./images/image2.png)